Doze-D/Martian-Gothic-Unification---GFX-file-converter/README.md

-# Martian Gothic .gfx <-> PNG converter — project notes

-Reverse-engineering the proprietary `.gfx` texture format used by *Martian
-Gothic: Unification*, and building `gfx_png_convert.py` to convert files losslessly to/from PNG for modding.
+# Martian-Gothic-Unification---GFX-file-converter
+Python .PY script tool to convert GFX-files of Martian Gothic: Unification into PNG and back to GFX.

 ## Container format